CoralieDillenseger/CoralieDillenseger/README.md

 ### Hi there 👋

-- 💻 I help Tech companies to get documentation done !
+- 💻 I'm a Tech Writer, Translator, and ITSM Consultant based in Paris.

-- 🤝 I’m currently looking to extend my knowledge here on GitHub & to collaborate on great projects
+- 🤝 I look forward to extending my knowledge here on GitHub & to collaborate on great projects.

-- 💬 Ask me about ITIL Practices !
+- 💬 Ask me about ITIL Practices!